 Other Places To Visit In Tuscany

-There are so many things to do in Florence, it doesn’t really need an introduction; the beautiful city has endless churches, art galleries and beautiful piazzas to explore.
+There are so many things to do in Florence, it doesn’t really need an introduction.
+The beautiful city has endless churches, art galleries and beautiful piazzas to explore.

 Visit the iconic leaning tower, the Pisa Baptistery and Cathedral of Santa Maria Assunta.

 Forte dei Marmi

 Relax on the sandy beach in the lovely seaside town of Forte dei Marmi.

 Part of the National Park of the Tuscan Archipelago, Elba is the third largest in Italy after Sardinia and Sicily.
 It has gorgeous beaches, great hikes and delicious seafood.